Ram Hill: Dramway

-In the Railway Act of 1828, parliament granted permission to the Avon and Gloucester Railway Company to build a Dramway (horse-drawn railway) from Ram Hill to the River Avon and this section of the Dramway was completed and in use by July 1832.
+In the Avon and Gloucestershire Railway Act 1828 (9 Geo.
+4. c. xciv), Parliament granted permission to the Avon and Gloucester Railway Company to build a dramway (horse-drawn railway) from Ram Hill to the River Avon and this section of the dramway was completed and in use by July 1832.
 The Ram Hill Colliery was the northern terminus of the Dramway and to the south of Bitterwell Lake there was also a southern spur to New Engine Pit in Henfield.

 This early tramway scheme was designed to provide transport from the mines of Coalpit Heath to the wharves on the Avon at Keynsham which supplied both Bristol and Bath.
 The Dramway was built as a single track railway, built to a standard 4 ft 8in gauge, with passing places along the route.
 The whole length of the railway was built on a down hill gradient dropping 225 ft along the route.
 It lasted only nine years before a steam railway connected the pits.